 After working in business management in the entertainment industry, I entered the master’s program at Humboldt State University where I earned two degrees in English and became a fellow of the Redwood Writing Project.
 I also fell in love with teaching.
 I completed my PhD at the University of Connecticut and worked as an assistant in the Connecticut Writing Project before moving to La Grande in 2000 to join the English/Writing faculty.

-I became Director of the Oregon Writing Project at EOU in 2003, sharing that position with founding director Donald Wolff for two years before going solo.
+I directed the Oregon Writing Project at EOU from 2003-2015.
 I have a daughter, two pushy dogs, and a cat named Ichabod.

 - PhD English Literature, University of Connecticut, 2000